Where: Newcastle to South Shields, Newcastle upon Tyne, Tyne and Wear, NE8 2AY

 NewcastleGateshead offer a hub of information including everything you need to know about the Great North Run.
 Here you will be able to access information on how to enter the race and which charities are taking part, training tips to get you half-marathon ready, information on events and entertainment coinciding with the race and a list of different types of available accommodation.

-There are various ways of entering the Great North Run including the general ballot (closed for 2017), running on behalf of a charity and also entering as an elite athlete.
+There are various ways of entering the Great North Run including the general ballot which will open in early 2020, running on behalf of a charity and also entering as an elite athlete.
 We have summarised all of the information you need on each entry method and provided links to Great North Run charities.
 If you have any questions about how to enter the Great North Run that you don’t feel we covered in this section, be sure to check out our FAQs page for more information.

-The Great North Run is more than just a weekend, it is a culture comprising a host of events.
+The Great North Run is more than just a weekend, it is a culture consisting of a host of events.

 Two months prior to the Great North Run, the Great North 10k will take place.
 Although the event is a race in its own merit, many consider it to be a great training exercise in preparation for the Great North Run itself.

-During the Simplyhealth Great North Run weekend, many events will take place such as: the Great North 5k, the Barilla Pasta Party, the Simplyhealth Mini and Junior Great North Runs and also the Great North CityGames.
+During the Simplyhealth Great North Run weekend, many events will take place such as: the Great North 5k, the Simplyhealth Mini and Junior Great North Runs and also the Elite Men’s Mile & Elite Women’s Mile of the Great North CityGames.
 We have everything you need to know about these events on our Great North Run Weekend Events page.

 Although it is the most iconic road running event in the UK, it doesn’t mean that the Great North Run is going to be an easy feat.
 In fact the training and preparation you invest prior to the event is just as important as your performance on the day.
 If you want the day to be enjoyable, it is best to train and keep fit.
 NewcastleGateshead have provided guides and tips on preparation and training, what to wear during the event and also tips for dieting and nutrition.